Term of Award

 Bio-fuels and emissions are of great concern today with limited petroleum resources, and increasingly strict regulations by the Environmental Protection Agency on combustion emissions.
 In this study, a single cylinder, naturally aspirated diesel engine with a separate three vortex combustion chamber is used to investigate combustion and emissions of low sulfur diesel with comparison to blends of biodiesel with diesel.
 The separate combustion chamber is designed to help reduce emissions, which has not been thoroughly tested with biodiesels.
 Poultry fat is chosen because of its sustainability characteristics, ease of availability, and high yields of oil to produce biodiesel.
 To conduct this study, the engine is instrumented with sensors and data acquisition equipment and tested using a dynamometer.
 Data from both the biodiesel blends and the low sulfur diesel is collected from running the engine at 100% full power for increments of 200 rpm in speed; 2,000-2,600 rpm.
 NOx emissions vary according to different engine parameters, but overall efficiency is maintained around 31%.
 Fuel consumption increases by 7-12% depending upon speed and fuel blend, but desired power is maintained with no engine damage or modifications.

 Nelson, David Henry, "Investigation of combustion and emissions of biodiesdel from chicken fat in a separate three vortex combustion chamber" (2010).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 779.